terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```
 :::

-### 4. Deploy the contract to crates.io
+### 4. Use crate.io to implement the CW20 Token Factory as a dependency

-For the purpose of this tutorial, crates.io is used to implement the CW20 Token Factory as a dependency.
-One benefit of using crates.io is that the CW20 Token Factory will be platform agnostic, so you can use Linux, Windows or Mac.
+For the purpose of this tutorial, [crates.io](https:\\crates.io) is used to implement the CW20 Token Factory as a dependency.
+This ensures that CW20 Token Factory will be platform agnostic, so you can use Linux, Windows or Mac.

 As the deployment to crates.io is out of scope of this tutorial, we have [deployed the CW20 Token Factory package to Crates](https://crates.io/crates/cw20-factory-token), which you can use in the following steps of the guide.

 # 3. Create the Token Factory smart contract